Head of the Chair: prof. Maia Kivisaar

 Fitness effects of toxin-antitoxin systems in Pseudomonas putida

 Toxin-antitoxin (TA) systems code for two proteins: one is toxic to vital cellular processes and the other functions as an antidote of the toxin.
 Bacterial genomes contain many copies of these potentially poisonous gene pairs.
 It has been proposed that TA systems contribute to stress tolerance, as they are able to shift the cells to a dormant state.
 However, as studies conducted so far have resulted in controversial outcomes, the biological importance of TA systems still remains unclear.
 We aim to evaluate the costs and benefits of genomic TA pairs in the biology of P. putida.
-We are performing a systematic screening of 15 predicted genomic TA systems by examining the consequences of antitoxin deletions as well as the fitness effects of removal of all 15 TA operons from the P. putida genome.
-Our studies will hopefully reveal whether TA operons are just selfish DNA elements or impact bacterial fitness and stress survival.
+Systematic screening of 15 predicted genomic TA systems in P. putida by examining the consequences of antitoxin deletions as well as the fitness effects of removal of all 15 TA operons suggest that TA operons are rather selfish than beneficial.
+Further studies will reveal whether these selfish DNA elements can impact on phage resistance of P. putida.

-9. Putrinš, M., H. Ilves, L. Lilje, M. Kivisaar, and R. Hõrak.
-2010.
+12. Putrinš M, Ilves H, Lilje L, Kivisaar M, Hõrak R. 2010.
 The impact of ColRS two-component system and TtgABC efflux pump on phenol tolerance of Pseudomonas putida becomes evident only in growing bacteria.
-BMC Microbiol.
-10:110.
+BMC Microbiol 10:110.

 Research group in bacterial lifestyles